What is aphasia?

 You know what you want to say, but the words just won't come.
 You look at the newspaper, but you just can't take it in.
 You struggle to write a sentence or even a single word.
 You find it hard to follow conversation or verbal instructions.

 These are all symptoms of aphasia.
-Aphasia happens when there’s been damage to any of the parts of the brain involved in language, often as a result of a stroke or a brain injury, and can happen at any age.
+Aphasia happens when there’s been damage to any of the parts of the brain involved in language, often as a result of a stroke or a brain injury.
+And it can happen at any age.

 Aphasia doesn’t directly affect the muscles of speech or writing themselves; it affects the ability of the brain to process the language that underlies speech and writing.